bastndev/Bracket-Lynx/ARCHITECTURE.md

 ## Overview

-**Bracket Lynx** is a sophisticated Visual Studio Code extension that provides intelligent bracket and code structure visualization through decorations.
-The extension enhances code readability by displaying contextual headers next to closing brackets, helping developers quickly understand code structure and navigate complex nested blocks.
+**Bracket Lynx** enhances the development experience by displaying a decoration next to each closing parenthesis.
+This decoration indicates the name of the corresponding block or function, along with its start and end line numbers, providing developers with a clear and immediate understanding of the code's structure and scope.

 ## How it Works